7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Your neighborhood’s waiting.
 Go fix something.

-Quick Start: Do This Tomorrow
+Quick Start: Launch Your Micro-Civic Intervention Tomorrow

-Week 1: Pick Your Thing
+Week 1: Pick Your Micro-Civic Intervention

 Ask yourself: could three people fix this in one weekend?
 If yes, that’s your intervention.
 If no, pick something smaller.
 You want quick, visible, undeniable improvement.